-Business analysts are professionals, who investigate customers' and businesses ’ needs and goals, identify issues, and provide solutions.
-The solutions include streamlining processes or making organizational changes, adoption, or development of specific software.
-In the latter two cases, business analysts are also responsible for drawing up clear requirements for the software.
+Business analysts are professionals, who investigate customers and business’s needs and goals, identify issues and provide solutions.
+The solutions include streamlining processes or making organizational changes, adoption or development of specific software.
+In the latter two cases, business analysts are also responsible for drawing up clear requirements to the software.
 When it comes to custom app development, the development team follow these requirements to build a relevant software product.

 So what are the key responsibilities of business analysts in software development companies?